jedld/resugan/README.md

   end
 ```

+Listeners are basically code that listens to an event, in this case :event1 and :hay.

-Generate events and wrap them in a resugan block:
+Resugan Generate events and wrap them in a resugan block:

 ```ruby
 resugan {